Judy Martin (wrestler): World Wrestling Federation (1981–1989)

-American Wrestling Association
+American Wrestling Association (1989)

 After leaving the WWF in 1989, Martin joined the American Wrestling Association (AWA) to compete for the AWA World Women's Championship.
 She first feuded with reigning champion Wendi Richter, but was unsuccessful.
 After Richter left the company, she wrestled Candi Devine in a match to determine the new champion on December 6, 1989, which Devine won.

-Ladies Professional Wrestling Association
+Ladies Professional Wrestling Association (1991–1992)

 The Glamour Girls then surfaced in the newly formed Ladies Professional Wrestling Association (LPWA), managed by Adnan El Kassey.
 They wrestled as both a tag team and in singles competition as top contenders to LPWA Champion Susan Sexton's title.
 After months of feuding with Tag Team Champions Misty Blue Simmes and Heidi Lee Morgan (Team America), The Girls finally captured the LPWA Tag Team Title.
 They feuded with teams like the Bad, Black, & Beautiful; The New Team America (Misty Blue Simmes and Alison Royal), and Bambi and Malia Hosaka (who the duo faced at the only LPWA pay-per-view, LPWA Super Ladies Showdown) before the LPWA folded in 1992.

-World Championship Wrestling
+World Championship Wrestling (1991)

 While working in the LPWA, Martin also made appearances in World Championship Wrestling (WCW).
 On the October 19, 1991 edition of WCW Saturday Night, Martin wrestled Bambi, but the match was interrupted when Madusa interfered.
 Then on the October 26 edition of WCW WorldWide, Martin lost a match to Madusa.
 WCW was phasing out the women wrestlers and focusing more attention on the valets, so Martin disappeared shortly thereafter.

-Professional Girl Wrestling Association
+Late career (1992–1999)

 Martin then became embroiled in a feud with fellow veteran, Susan Green, who was then the Professional Girl Wrestling Association (PGWA) champion.
 In a mixed tag team match where the title was on the line, Martin's male partner, Thunderfoot, pinned Green's ally, George South, to win the tag match, and the women's belt automatically went to Judy.
 One month later, Green met Martin in a proper singles match with the title on the line, and Susan pinned Judy to regain the belt.

+Professional wrestling style and persona

+Martin's signature moves were a powerbomb known as the "Drip Dry", a fireman's carry powerslam known as the "Judy Drop", and a double chickenwing.